 Jesus alone saves, but faith alone enables me to trust Him.
 Faith receives the message of God’s love and accepts Christ’s death as the basis on which God forgives sin and unites the believer with Jesus.

 Everything God provided for our atonement comes to us through union with Christ.
 He has provided forgiveness of sins (justification), regeneration, adoption, sanctification, and glorification.
 It is through union with Christ that He is our God and we are His people.
-This truth is expressed so well in the chorus:
+As the chorus says,